Mebane, North Carolina: History

-The town was incorporated as Mebansville in 1881.
+The town was incorporated as Mebanesville in 1881.
 Its name was changed to Mebane two years later.
 It is named after Brigadier General Alexander Mebane, an officer during the American Revolution who later served as a U.S. Congressman.

 The Charles F. and Howard Cates Farm, William Cook House, Cooper School, Cross Roads Presbyterian Church and Cemetery and Stainback Store, Durham Hosiery Mill No. 15, Griffis-Patton House, Thomas Guy House, Hawfields Presbyterian Church, Henderson Scott Farm Historic District, Mebane Commercial Historic District, Old South Mebane Historic District, Paisley-Rice Log House, White Furniture Company, and Woodlawn School are listed on the National Register of Historic Places.

 In 1939 as part of the New Deal, Margaret C. Gates won a competition sponsored by the Section of Painting and Sculpture of the Treasury Department to create a post office mural in Mebane.
 Her painting, Landscape—Tobacco Curing, which showed a man and a young boy walking in tandem on their way to work on a tobacco farm, was completed and installed in 1941.
 In 1965, when the post office was remodeled, the mural was damaged beyond repair, as officials tried to remove it for restoration.
 A local artist, Henry E. Rood III, was hired to create an exact replica of the painting to adorn the new facility.

 While the North Carolina Department of Transportation had long-standing plans to reroute North Carolina Highway 119, currently running through the city's downtown, to a new alignment further west, concerns in predominantly African-American communities along the proposed route, combined with longstanding dissatisfaction with access to municipal services, resulted in civil rights complaints being filed by the West End Revitalization Association and other local residents against the Department of Transportation and city government.
 Although a four-year moratorium on the project was established in 1999, the Federal Highway Administration eventually granted approval in December 2009.

 In October 2014, the city council voted to adopt a new seal and slogan, replacing "A progressive community, the perfect place to call home" with "Positively Charming".